 August 26 – Women’s Equality Day (US)

 Celebrate progress toward gender equality, particularly in the workplace.
 This could be an opportunity for HR to promote gender diversity initiatives.
-Do you have an ERG for women?
+Have an ERG for women?
 Check with them to see if they would like to use this day for any activities.

 September